nessarus/PHP-website-MYSQL-Practice/README.md

-# PHP Website MySQL Database Project
+# MySQL Sales Queries

-My project using MySQL, HTML and PHP to create a website and database for sale of products.
+This project using MySQL, HTML and PHP to create a website and database for sale of products.

 The university server used to run the website and database is now defunct.